-It's the nature of the materials from which partials are made that they will ultimately deteriorate to the point where the appliance is no longer functionally or esthetically acceptable.
-This might include tooth wear or denture base deterioration and staining.
+It’s the nature of the materials from which partials are made that ultimately the appliance will have deteriorated to the point where it is no longer functionally and/or esthetically acceptable.
+This might include tooth wear, or denture base deterioration and staining.

 c) Natural jaw changes.

-Over time it's normal and natural that the size and shape of the jawbone on which a partial rests will undergo change.
-But since the shape of an appliance's plastic does not, its fit will no longer be ideal.
+It’s normal and natural that the size and shape of the jawbone on which a partial rests will change over time.
+But since the shape of an appliance’s plastic does not change, its fit will no longer be ideal.
 The degree to which this is a problem will depend on the design of the partial (for instance, the number of missing teeth and their location).

 In many cases, a reline or rebase procedure may be able to restore the appliance to acceptable standards and therefore extend its service.